MohamedBouafif/POS-front/README.md

 ## Usage
 - Use the menubar to open the drawer and access the Employees UI.
 - The Employees button navigates to `/employees`.
-- Toggle dark mode via the app control — PrimeNG expects a theme selector (configured in main.ts).
-Ensure the configured selector class (e.g., `.my-app-dark`) is applied to the HTML element or use PrimeNG theme API.

 Example: run dev + debug in VS Code (Windows):
 1. npm run start